Chart Color Schemes

 Russell Lea's residents boast exceedingly positive health performance metrics with both young and old age cohorts seeing low prevalence of common health conditions

-Russell Lea shows impressive health outcomes according to AreaSearch's assessment.
+Russell Lea shows excellent health outcomes based on AreaSearch's assessment.
 Mortality rates and chronic condition prevalence are low across both young and old age cohorts.
 Private health cover is exceptionally high at approximately 67% of the total population (3,334 people), compared to 59.9% in Greater Sydney and a national average of 55.7%.

-The most common medical conditions are arthritis and mental health issues, affecting 7.3 and 6.1% of residents respectively.
-A significant portion, 73.4%, declare themselves completely clear of medical ailments, compared to 74.6% in Greater Sydney.
+The most common conditions are arthritis and mental health issues, affecting 7.3 and 6.1% respectively, while 73.4% report no medical ailments, close to the Greater Sydney figure of 74.6%.
 Working-age residents have low chronic condition prevalence.
-Russell Lea has a higher proportion of seniors aged 65 and over at 20.1% (1,004 people), compared to 15.4% in Greater Sydney.
-Health outcomes among seniors are strong, broadly in line with national rankings for the general population.
+Russell Lea has a higher proportion of seniors aged 65 and over at 20.5%, compared to 15.4% in Greater Sydney.
+Health outcomes among seniors are strong and align with national rankings.

 Frequently Asked Questions - Health